rdoming2/opencrystal-engine/JOBS.md

   the Job menu to unlock additional spells or abilities.
 Jobs may still auto-unlock stat/spell gains by level while JP purchases provide finer control.
+- `activity`: actors grow by use-based weapon/magic proficiencies (0.0-1.0)
+  with soft caps.
+EXP/level-ups are disabled, but jobs remain as baseline templates for stats, equipment slots, and unlock lists.

 JP gains, secondary job availability, and the job curve are all controlled from the same `job_system` block.
 Changing modes only requires swapping a